 These incidents involve Asma bint Marwan, Abu Afak, Kab ibn Ashraf, Sofian ibn Khalid, Abu Rafi, and Oseir ibn Zarim.

 It is essential to put these incidents to critical examination as they refer to actions that directly oppose the Quranic teachings.
-The Muslim religious text says: "Let there be no compulsion in religion: Truth stands out clear from Error: whoever rejects evil and believes in Allah has grasped the most trustworthy hand-hold, that never breaks.
+The Muslim religious text says: "Let there be no compulsion in religion: Truth stands out clearly from Error: whoever rejects evil and believes in Allah has grasped the most trustworthy hand-hold, never breaks.
 And Allah hears and knows all things."
 (2:256) or "to you be your way and to me mine."
 (109:6) or "those who avoid the greater crimes and shameful deeds, and, when they are angry even then forgive."
 (42:37)

-Even a cursory look at these accusations, regardless of the reports found in some early Islamic literature, would suggest that the actions attributed to the Prophet were outrightly false.
+Even a cursory look at these accusations, regardless of the reports in some early Islamic literature, would suggest that the actions attributed to the Prophet were outright false.
 The despotic rulers and clergy willing to serve the power elite to serve their political and cultural interests promoted them.
 The Prophet occupies the central figure in Islam.
 Any action attributed to him is part of faith.
-The despots and their surrogate religious leaders found statements attributed to him as convenient instruments to purse their transgressions from the rule of law.
+The despots and their surrogate religious leaders found statements attributed to him as convenient instruments to pursue their transgressions from the rule of law.

 Asma bint Marwan's incident figures very prominently in the literature of Muslims.
-Some Muslims accept it while others question its authenticity.
+Some Muslims accept it, while others question its authenticity.
 What is the truth?

 The incident is in two major books in early Islamic literature.
-One is the Life of Prophet Muhammad by Ibn Hisham, and the other is the Book of the Major Classes (Kitab Tabqat al Kubra) by Ibn Sa'd.
+One is the Life of Prophet Muhammad by Ibn Hisham, and the other is the Book of the Major Classic (Kitab Tabqat al Kubra) by Ibn Sa'd.